 A clear goal

 IKEA set a clear, ambitious goal to halve food waste even before its campaign was fully ready for implementation.
 It was extremely valuable when implementing the program in the markets to have a clear goal and to have test results that showed that the goal was realistic and reachable.
-That sparked motivation amongst co-workers who play a very important role in the Food waste initiative at IKEA.
+That sparked motivation among co-workers who play a very important role in the food waste initiative at IKEA.

 Establishing thorough groundwork with an extensive test period in IKEA’s own operations was crucial when implementing the program on a global scale.
 Taking one step at a time and continually evaluating and adjusting during implementation has also been essential.